MohamedAbdeen21/taskmaster/README.md

 - Retry-on-fail, with configurable retry delays and exponential backoff.

-- Supports communication between Tasks through passing dicts as returns and arguments.
+- Supports communication between Tasks.

-- Reloads the DAG config file each run, so you can parametrize the DAG during runtime.
+- Supports runtime DAG configuration through json files.

 - A from-scratch cron expression parser and evaluator.
 In case you just need a cron parser without the DAG engine.